- Admissions & Aid

 Yes!
-On August 1, 2017, GMercyU joined nearly 1,800 other college and university campuses across the country in going completely tobacco and smoke-free.
+In August 2017, GMercyU joined nearly 1,800 other college and university campuses across the country in going completely tobacco and smoke-free.
 The new policy prohibits the use of all tobacco and smoke-inducing products in all GMercyU campus locations, including parking areas.
 The decision to go smoke-free was based on requests from our Student Government Association and is part of our Healthy Campus Initiative, which focuses on providing a healthy and safe campus environment for all students, faculty, staff, and visitors.

 We offer a wide range of programs in the areas of business, education, counseling, and nursing.
 Different programs are offered at the undergraduate, graduate, and doctorate level.
 We also offer a wide variety of certification programs.

 Want to know more?
 Our Programs page includes a list of all programs.